ukf/ukf-meta-meta/README.md

 This script performs the following steps:

 * Switch back to the `master` branch.
-* Use `git svn rebase` to fetch the new material.
+* Use `git pull` to fetch the new material.
 * Create a new `update` branch, and filter it.
 * Merge that in to the `public` branch using a fast-forward only merge.

-* Delete the `update` branch.
+If this process fails, one good way of debugging it is to say:

+    $ (cd ukf-meta; gitk --all --date-order)

+This can help you locate things like the `update` and `public` branches diverging because of a change to the files being filtered out.
+Another trick for similar issues is to explicitly look for the place where they diverge:

+    $ (cd ukf-meta; git merge-base public update)

-Because the process involves re-filtering every commit, this takes between five to ten minutes.
-Again, you should use the `compare` script to verify that everything has worked before pushing the results to the public repository:
+Because the update process involves re-filtering every commit, `./update` can take up to twenty minutes.

+You should use the `compare` script to verify that everything has worked before pushing the results to the public repository:

     $ ./compare
     Commit comments should be the same, hashes different: master fcaa044 Add a .gitignore equivalent to existing svn ignores.
     * public ba673cf [ahead 1] Add a .gitignore equivalent to existing svn ignores.

-    Tree values should be the same:
-       master:  tree 1a8d668a2e322dd3390f5927dc778bd12c2c9d0a
-       public:  tree 1a8d668a2e322dd3390f5927dc778bd12c2c9d0a

     Number of revisions should be different:
        master:  11745